Cole Holcomb: Pittsburgh Steelers

 On March 16, 2023, the Pittsburgh Steelers signed Holcomb to a three-year, $18 million contract that includes a signing bonus of $4.92 million.
 In Week 9, Holcomb's first season with the Steelers ended after a serious knee injury.
 He finished the season with 54 total tackles, four for a loss, two quarterback hits, two forced fumbles, and two passes defensed.

 Holcomb began the 2024 season on the reserve/PUP list while recovering from the knee injury.
 He did not play a down the entirety of the 2024 season.
 Holcomb returned to the field in the Steelers’ 2025 preseason games and was a full participant during training camp.

+On March 11, 2026, Holcomb signed a two-year, $5 million contract extension with the Steelers.

+Personal life

+In June 2022, he married his wife, Casey Di Nardo, who played field hockey at North Carolina.
+Their daughter was born in June 2024.